7 Proven Ways to Recover Deleted Files from External Hard Drive

 winfr F: D: /regular /n *.pdf

-- You can try Windows File Recovery, but it may not retrieve your deleted files every time.
-And you may encounter errors during the file recovery process, such as, “Winfr.exe is not recognized as an internal or external command”, “WinFR requires admin privileges to run”, etc.
+You can try Windows File Recovery, but it may not retrieve your deleted files every time.
+You may also encounter different errors during the file recovery process, such as, “Winfr.exe is not recognized as an internal or external command”, “WinFR requires admin privileges to run”, etc.

-Method 6.
-Recover lost partition and files from external hard drive
+▶ Option 6.
+Recover lost/deleted partition on external hard drive

-If the partitions in your external hard drive are deleted or lost due to accident deletion or unknown reasons, the simplest method is to use a partition recovery software like AOMEI Partition Recovery Wizard to restore partitions and files together.
+If the partitions in your external hard drive are disappeared due to accident deletion or unknown reasons, the simplest method is try partition recovery to save the partitions and files together.

 If your external hard drive is not recognized, the first thing is to make it available on your PC or Windows Explorer.
 The following are some useful methods you can try:

-- Check the device drivers and update it.
 Input “devmgmt.msc” in the search box and press Enter to open Device Manager.
-Then, locate and right-click the external hard drive, select Uninstall device.
+Then, locate and right-click the external hard drive, and select Uninstall device.
 After that, restart your PC and plug in the external hard drive, it will install the necessary drivers.

-- Format a corrupt or RAW disk to make it recognized.
+- Format a corrupt or RAW disk to make it recognized (if necessary).

-- Label external hard drives to make it unique.
+- Label external hard drives to make them unique.

 - Keep your external disk out of direct sunlight and not subject to extreme temperature or moisture.